 Limit liability if there is a quality problem.
 For instance, exclude liability for consequential damages, lost profits, or punitive damages.
 You may want to limit the buyer's remedies to... more

-Written by attorney Thomas Richelo, about 1 year ago.
+Written by attorney Thomas Richelo, over 1 year ago.

 Many construction companies that perform a high number of projects with relatively small per-project prices -- such as $10,000 or less find themselves in markets where it may be standard... more